SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode/readme.md

   	#define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"
   	```

-  - DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the Access point is configured in WPA-PSK/WPA2-PSK security modes.
+  - DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the access point is configured in WPA-PSK/WPA2-PSK security modes.

   	```c
   	#define DEFAULT_WIFI_CLIENT_CREDENTIAL            "YOUR_AP_PASSPHRASE"
   	```

-  - DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the Access point is configured in WPA/WPA2 or mixed security modes.
+  - DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the access point is configured in WPA/WPA2 or mixed security modes.

   	```c
   	#define DEFAULT_WIFI_CLIENT_SECURITY_TYPE              SL_WIFI_WPA2
   	```
 - Other STA instance configurations can be modified if required in `wifi_client_profile` configuration structure.

-- AP instance related parameters
+- AP instance related parameters:

 	- DEFAULT_WIFI_AP_PROFILE_SSID refers to the SSID of the WiSeConnect softAP that would be created.